 I started volunteering with BHS after writing a story on the pet therapy program for a journalism class at Chico State.
 My early experiences with this shelter literally changed the course of my life – I became very involved and interested in humane education and improving the programs and future of BHS and animal shelters in general.
 I helped author the organization’s first modern Long Range Plan in 2000, and I finished my Honors in General Education with a capstone thesis on the sociological factors and possible solutions to pet overpopulation in our community.
 A couple years later, I first joined the staff of BHS and officially began my career in animal welfare.
 My long-term involvement with this shelter has given me a unique perspective on the past, present and future of this shelter, and I am very dedicated to continually improving the organization and getting our community and the public involved in the work we do.
 Please feel free to contact me via email.

 Hi, my name is Kaitlin Tillett.
-I’m the Development and Outreach Team Member here at Butte Humane Society.
+I’m the Development Team Member here at Butte Humane Society.
 My main responsibilities include major gifts, planned giving, and outreach.
 I hope that through my presence on this blog I can share some amazing testimonials with you about what inspires our donors to generously give to BHS.

-I’m excited to be one of the newest members to the BHS staff as of November 2012!
 I’ve been an animal lover all my life and have had all types of pets from gerbils, guinea pigs, lizards, dogs, rabbits, cats, and fish.
 While living in South Korea in 2011, my love for animals led me to get involved in an animal advocacy organization called Animal Rescue Korea.
 Seeing the struggles that animals face in South Korea fueled my desire to want to work towards protecting and caring for animals that have no one else to turn to.
 I’m thrilled to be a part of Butte Humane Society’s team and to be able to share our many activities and accomplishes with you!
 You can contact me directly via email.